Multidimensional Multirate Systems: Basic Building Blocks

 The matrix L is called expansion matrix.

-MD Multirate Filters Derived from 1-D Filters
+Derived from 1-D Filters

 In the one dimensional systems, the decimator term is used for decimation filter and expander term is used for interpolation filter.
 The decimator filters generally have the range of [-π / M, π / M], where M is decimation matrix.
 In the multidimensional decimation and expansion, the passband changes to: